Maurizio Mian: Sports investment

-Story of Gunther the dog
+"Gunther" hoax

-According to the fictional story, a wealthy German Countess Carlotta Von Liebenstein willed her 152m DM fortune to her German shepherd Gunther III upon her death in 1992.
+According to the fictional account, a wealthy German countess, Karlotta Liebenstein, willed her 152m DM fortune to her German shepherd Gunther III upon her death in 1992.
 When Gunther III died the fortune passed to his son Gunther IV.
 The money was placed in trust controlled by Mian's family, on condition it could only be used to invest in sports teams.
-Von Liebenstein's son, also Gunther, had been a youth player for SV Werder Bremen and she was well disposed towards the Mians, whose pharmacology expertise had helped to treat her osteoporosis (or, in some versions of the story, the son's and/or dog's osteoporosis).
+Liebenstein's son, also Gunther, had been a youth player for SV Werder Bremen and she was well disposed towards the Mians, whose pharmacology expertise had helped to treat her osteoporosis (or, in some versions of the story, the son's and/or dog's osteoporosis).

 An Associated Press (AP) editorial in November 2021 described "a long-running tale used as a publicity stunt to dupe reporters".
 They apologised for their own history of straight reporting on the subject.
 At various different times Mian has denied the story, or denied his denials.
 In August 2007 an article in The Independent speculated that Gunther's back-story may have been conceived as a piece of performance art.

-A Netflix documentary series was released in 2023 detailing the story of the Gunther line.
+A Netflix documentary series was released in 2023 detailing the story of the Gunther line with Maurizio Mian admitting much of the story about the dog was made up for tax purposes.